MarkGotham/Hauptstimme/score_design.md

   - attempt approximate consistency across multi-movement works
   - use the largest stave size that fits within the page, including the large lyric annotations.
     - ... within reason.
 As MuseScore does not allow variable stave size per page, we accept the occasional overflow to make the majority of pages plausible.
-  - Again, is anyone uses these scores in performance, they may wish to adjust.
+  - Again, if anyone uses these scores in performance, they may wish to adjust.
   - More formally:
     - Strong preference for not overfilling page.
     - Medium preference for avoiding under-fill.